xanoni/joinmarket/docs/fidelity-bonds.md

 ## How to use fidelity bonds as a yield-generator

 You need to create a fidelity bond wallet and run the yield-generator script on it.
 The yield generator will automatically announce the most valuable fidelity bond in its wallet.
+Fidelity bonds are only supported for native segwit wallets.

 ### Creating a JoinMarket wallet which supports fidelity bonds